pypsa-meets-earth/pypsa-earth/doc/installation.rst

     .../pypsa-earth (pypsa-earth) % conda install -c conda-forge openjdk

-To verify the successfull installation the following code can be tested from bash:
+To verify the successful installation the following code can be tested from bash:

   .. code:: bash